-Dry solid matter feeding vs. liquid feeding - when to take what?
+Dry solid matter feeding vs. liquid feeding - reviewing options.

 Important elements in all biogas plants: solid matter feeding